T: 01752 343140

 In some cases, chronic teeth grinding can result in a fracturing, loosening or even loss of teeth.
 The chronic grinding may wear teeth down to stumps.
 When these events happen, bridges, crowns, root canals, implants, partial dentures and even complete dentures may be needed.

-Am I suffering from teeth grinding or bruxism?
+Signs that a patient could be suffering from teeth grinding or bruxism

 Your dentist will check for signs of bruxism during a routine examination, however, here are the signs and symptoms of bruxism which may include: